danielgjackson/vscode-auto-dark-mode-windows/README.md

 * `workbench.preferredDarkColorTheme` (default: *Default Dark+*)
 * `workbench.preferredLightColorTheme` (default: *Default Light+*)

+NOTE: If you would like to track the operating system's light/dark mode, use the VS Code setting `window.autoDetectColorScheme`.

 ## History

-This add-on was previously *Automatic Theme Switcher for Windows Dark Mode*, which automatically switched between dark/light themes to match Windows Dark Mode (which required *Windows 10 October 2018 Update* or later), and used the settings `autoDarkMode.darkTheme` and `autoDarkMode.lightTheme`.
+This extension was previously *Automatic Theme Switcher for Windows Dark Mode*, which automatically switched between dark/light themes to match Windows Dark Mode (and required *Windows 10 October 2018 Update* or later), and used the settings `autoDarkMode.darkTheme` and `autoDarkMode.lightTheme`.
 The extension was partly inspired by a version for *macOS Mojave*: [auto-dark-mode](https://marketplace.visualstudio.com/items?itemName=LinusU.auto-dark-mode&ssr=false).

-However, since VS Code V1.42 (January 2020), a standard setting has been available: `window.autoDetectColorScheme`.
-This performs the same action in a cross-platform way and should be used instead.
-If this setting is not enabled during start-up, the extension will prompt to change the setting, but the original behaviour will continue.
+However, since VS Code V1.42 (January 2020), a standard setting has been available: `window.autoDetectColorScheme` which performs that action in a cross-platform way.

 ## Requirements